s-fleck/lgr/README.md

     can write to the console, a logfile, a database, etc… .
   - Allow for *custom fields* in log events.
-As opposed to many other logging packages for R a log event is not just a message with a timestamp, but can contain arbitrary data fields.
-This is very helpful if you want to produce logs that are machine readable and easy to analyze.
+As opposed to many other logging packages for R a log event is not just a message with a timestamp, but an object that can contain arbitrary data fields.
+    This is useful for producing machine readable logs.
   - *Vectorized* logging (so `lgr$fatal(capture.output(iris))` works)
-  - Lightning fast *in-memory log* based in `data.table` included for interactive use.
+  - Lightning fast *in-memory logs* for interactive use.
-  - Comes with a *wide range of appenders*, for example for:
+  - Appenders that write logs to a wide range of destinations:
-      - Appending to Databases (buffered or directly)
+      - databases (buffered or directly)
-      - Sending notifications via email or pushbullet
+      - email or pushbullet
+      - plaintext files (with a powerful formatting syntax)
-      - writing JSON with arbitrary data fields
+      - JSON files with arbitrary data fields
+      - Rotating files that are reset and backed-up after they reach a certain file size or age
-      - In memory buffers
+      - memory buffers
-      - colored console output
+      - (colored) console output
   - Optional support to use [glue](https://glue.tidyverse.org/) instead of `sprintf()` for composing log messages.